Skip to content

 The Day-of-Week Effect

-Contrary to popular belief, the day you search doesn't matter much — airlines use dynamic pricing that updates continuously, not weekly.
+Contrary to popular belief, the day you search doesn't matter much.
+Airlines use dynamic pricing that updates continuously, not on a weekly schedule.

-For booking day (when you actually purchase), Tuesday and Wednesday show marginally cheaper prices on some routes, but the effect is small (2–5%) and inconsistent.
-The departure date matters 4–5x more than the purchase date.
+For purchase day — when you actually click buy — Tuesday and Wednesday do show marginally cheaper prices on some routes, but the effect is small (2–5%) and inconsistent.
+The day you fly matters four to five times more than the day you book.

 Seasonal Patterns: When Prices Are Lowest

-Our data shows three distinct low-price windows in the year:
+Our data reveals three reliable low-price windows throughout the year.

-3. First two weeks of December (before the 15th): Before Christmas demand kicks in.
-Some of the cheapest fares for flying to the US and Asia appear here.
+The first two weeks of December, before the 15th, also see price dips before Christmas demand takes over.
+Some of the cheapest annual fares to the US and Asia appear here.

 Quick Reference: Booking Strategy by Route

-The exact target varies by route — Yellsy automatically suggests a data-backed target price when you set up an alert.
+Yellsy automatically suggests a data-backed target price when you set up an alert — you don't need to calculate this yourself.

 Ready to find your deal?